 Rolfe has more than three decades of experience in business and investment banking in Tennessee.
-Before joining TNECD, Mr. Rolfe held the position of CEO and chairman of Medical Reimbursements of America, Inc., a company that provides specialty reimbursement solutions to improve financial performance for hospitals and health systems nationwide.
+Before joining TNECD, he held the position of CEO of Medical Reimbursements of America, Inc., a company that provides specialty reimbursement solutions to improve financial performance for hospitals and health systems nationwide.
 Prior to his time at MRA, Rolfe led three private equity-sponsored companies and spent the first 18 years of his career as an investment banker at J.C.
 Bradford and Co.

-Mr. Rolfe received his E.M.B.A. from the Owen Graduate School of Management at Vanderbilt University and his B.S. from the University of Alabama’s School of Commerce and Business Administration.
-He and his wife, Kathy, have been married for 33 years and have three children.
+Rolfe received his executive M.B.A. from the Owen Graduate School of Management at Vanderbilt University and his B.S. from the University of Alabama’s School of Commerce and Business Administration.
+He and his wife, Kathy, have been married for nearly 40 years and have three adult children and one grandchild.
 He is a member of First Presbyterian Church in Nashville, where he has served as an elder for two decades.